Giovanni Francesco Romanelli: Early life and education

 Born in Viterbo to Laura de Angelis and Bartolomeo Romanelli, he went to Rome at age 14 to study to become an artist, and within a few years became part of the household of Cardinal Francesco Barberini.
 He was a pupil in the painting studio of Pietro da Cortona, the leading painter of his day, but the two eventually quarreled and so Romanelli left.
-In 1639 he was elected director of the prestigious Academy of Saint Luke.
-With the death of Urban VIII and the accession of Innocent X, the Barberini family fell from favour and Romanelli's patronage ebbed.
+Romanelli is first recorded in 1631, assisting Cortona on the decoration of the Palazzo Barberini, Rome, which he continued to do during most of that decade, notably on the great ceiling fresco of Divine Providence (1632–9).
+He also contributed to Cortona’s Quarant’Ore decorations for San Lorenzo in Damaso, Rome, for 1632–3.
+In his easel pictures of the 1630s, such as the Rape of Helen (Rome, Capitoline Museums), Romanelli is close to the most classical of Cortona’s works.